tc39/notes/es8/2018-01/jan-24.md

 BE: let's do the thing that would help programmers catch errors, which is based on something that actually parses a dialect of the language

-MB: The consensus at the last meeting was that while we’ll try to continue supporting ASI where feasible, we won’t let it prevent us from extending the language in the future.
+MB: The consensus at the last meeting was that while we'll try to continue supporting ASI where feasible, we won't let it prevent us from extending the language in the future.
 The goal of this PR was to communicate that resolution.

 ?: e.g. make sure e.g. class syntax doesn't require or prevent ASI